A Large-Scale Benchmark for Evaluating Large Language Models on Medical Question Answering in Romanian: Methods

 Data extraction and completion were carried out via a two-level process.
 The first level was performed by five medical oncology and radiotherapy residents, who meticulously completed the database of QA pairs following prior training based on the annotation guidelines provided by the experienced physicians.
-The second level was carried out by two board-certified medical oncology specialists, holders of a good standing certificate issued by the \iftaclpubformat Romanian College of Physicians \else \texttt{<Anonymous Institution>} \fi and with proven experience in good medical and clinical research practices.
+The second level was carried out by two board-certified medical oncology specialists, holders of a good standing certificate issued by the Romanian College of Physicians and with proven experience in good medical and clinical research practices.
 They verified the accuracy and consistency of the data entered by the residents.
-In total, the annotation process involved seven physicians, with a cumulative effort of approximately 2,100 hours (equivalent to about 300 hours per physician).
-The number of patients processed by each resident ranged from a minimum of 200 to a maximum of 220 cases, depending on individual availability and case complexity.
-To measure the inter-annotator agreement, a number of 350 QA pairs were annotated by all five physicians.
+In total, the annotation process involved seven physicians, with a cumulative effort of approximately 2,170 hours (equivalent to about 310 hours per physician) just to type in the answers.
+Neither the time required to formulate questions nor the time required to read an epicrisis before answering all questions for a certain patient is taken into account in the time measurement.
+While the annotation interface did not allow us to measure the extra time required to read epicrises, we estimate that this step required between 600 and 800 additional hours.
+The time required to formulate all question variants is estimated at 50-70 hours.
+Adding all numbers, we estimate that the entire annotation process took nearly 3,000 hours.
+The number of patients processed by each resident ranged from a minimum of 200 to a maximum of 280 cases, depending on individual availability and case complexity.
+To measure the inter-annotator agreement, a number of 350 randomly chosen QA pairs were annotated by all five physicians.
 The average Cohen's $\kappa$ score between each pair of annotators is $0.9562$, which indicates an almost perfect agreement.